Documentation

 Content Blocks – Pop-ups

-Creating a new Pop Up is extremely simple.
-Just navigate to the Content Blocks section, then create a new Pop Up template.
+Creating a new pop-up is extremely simple.
+Just navigate to the Content Blocks section, then create a new pop-up template.
 If done correctly, you should be presented with the Pop Up editor.

 • The first option, on scroll, will display the pop-up based on the user’s scrolling interaction.
 You can choose either when the user scrolls down the page, or upwards, and even set the number of pixels the page has to travel before the pop-up displays.
+On scroll to element lets you select a specific class from the content of the page that will trigger the pop-up.

 • The second option is pretty self explanatory, it will display the pop-up as soon as the page is done loading.